Kapaak/nestjs-auth-guard/README.md

 - with this JWT I can send get request on /profile to access it
 - setup configModule to make .env variables work
 - db connection
+- setup swagger
+- get data from mongoDb -> so that I can start fetching users from mongo rather than local
+- get users from mongodb rather than local

 ## What I wanna do now

-- get users from mongodb rather than local
+- authguard users routes
 - bcrypt the passwords
 - try to deploy it somewhere
-- setup swagger

 ## Weird behavior